PaddiM8/luno-lei/content/word-building/index.md

 Gradiency is a way to change the meaning of a word.
 Words in the dictionary are written in neutral form.
-This often does not have an English translation and is somehwere in-between the "less" form and the "more" form.
+Words in the neutral form often have no English translation and are somehwere in-between the "less" form and the "more" form.
 The "more" form could for example imply a larger size, more activity, more effort, more notable, more beneficial to the subject, and so on, depending on